williamDunn/williamDunn/README.md

 - 👋 Hi, I’m @williamDunn
 - 👀 I’m interested in Java, golf, & stocks (if it's a green week)
 - 🌱 I’m currently learning React & Python
-- 📫 Reach me at willgarydunn@gmail.com / https://willdunn.dev/
+- 📫 Reach me at willgarydunn@gmail.com or https://willdunn.dev

 <!---
 williamDunn/williamDunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.